lrq3000/pyFileFixity/README.rst

    RAID5, it is enough to have 2 silent errors on two disks on the same bit for the bit to be unrecoverable).
 That's why a limit of only 1 or 2 disks failures is just not enough.
+-  If using hardware RAID, then if the RAID controller card goes out of service, you lose access to your data usually because the RAID controller is necessary to decode it!
+Hence, it is strongly advised to flash the HBA controller to IT (pass-through, no RAID mode) and use a software solution for data protection (whether ECC, redundancy or software RAID).
+See `this guide <https://github.com/lrq3000/lsi_sas_hba_crossflash_guide>`__ for more infos about crossflashing SAS HBA firmwares.
 -  Finally, it's worth noting that `hard drives do implement ECC codes <https://superuser.com/a/1554342/157556>`__ to be resilient against bad sectors (otherwise we would lose data all the time!), but they only have limited corrective capacity,